orthecreedence/hustle/README.md

 Hustle: A persistent javascript queuing/messaging library
 =============================================================
-__NOTE:__ Don't use this library.
-It's pretty much unsupported at this point.
-The main reason being that IndexedDB is an *ok* idea, but browsers refuse to support it to the point where it's usable for anything more than a very simple key-value store.
-Hustle overreached the abilities of IndexedDB in both Chrome and Firefox, often causing failed operations or causing them to outright crash.

-This may not be the case further down the road, but until it runs reliably in most browsers, this library has two large stamps on it: `unsupported` and `caution`!

----

 Hustle is a javascript queuing and messaging library built on top of IndexedDB.

 The idea is that sometimes you have two pieces of an application that need to